Rajasthani spicy laal maas is a flavorful goat curry and, pairs well with Indian flatbreads and even rice.

-Last year when we did the Indian States mega marathon, Rajasthani laal maas was the first recipe I cooked.
-That I day I could not take any pictures and wanted to re-cook for pictures and that never happened.
-Instead, I ended up making kale chana ki kadhi.
-This week’s Indian states theme gave the chance to make the curry again.
+Last year when we did the Indian States mega marathon, Rajasthani spicy laal maas was the first recipe I cooked for the theme.
+That day I could not take any pictures and wanted to re-cook it but that never happened.
+Instead, I ended up making kale chana ki kadhi for the theme.
+This week’s Indian states theme took me back to this curry.

 Though Rajasthani cuisine is known for vegetarian food, there are some non veg specialities such as laal maas.
-Laal is red in Hindi and that red color comes from the red chilies and chili powder used for the curry.
+Laal is red in Hindi and, red chilies and chili powder contribute to the red color of the curry.
 Laal maas or red mutton curry is cooked in yogurt and spices.
 This was popular among royals and the meat used to the make the curry was from hunted animals such as deer & boar.
 Now goat or lamb is used.
 The gravy can be thick or watery (liquidy).
 This is usually served with bajra ki roti or regular roti.
 I served it with poori and it would taste good even with rice.